 There may be two instances of potential discomfort for patients undergoing a gallbladder MRI:

-- Since the MRI requires the patient to be placed into a large tube-like machine and lie still during the entire process, some patients may find the procedure uncomfortable.
+- Since the MRI requires the patient to be placed into a large tube-like machine and lie still during the entire process, some patients may find the procedure uncomfortable21.
 However, MRI scanners today have wide openings and are fully lit and ventilated, ensuring better comfort for the duration of the scan.

 Typical Time and Cost of Screening